MoonPoet/xaprb-src/content/blog/2006/08/13/four-types-of-database-abstraction-layers.md

 ### Type 1: Libraries that provide access to a database

 Libraries that connect to specific database software, issue queries, and return results are generally written at a fairly low level, and their interfaces usually map directly to the specific server software they're written for.
-For example, the [PHP `mysql_` functions](http://www.php.net/manual/en/ref.mysql.php) are clearly just hooks into the MySQL drivers -- without any real abstraction as a high-level programmer would think of it.
+For example, the [PHP `mysql_` functions](http://www.php.net/manual/en/ref.mysql.php) are clearly just hooks into the MySQL drivers---without any real abstraction as a high-level programmer would think of it.

 Type 1 software doesn't really have a goal, except enabling access from the programming language to the database.